MapperInteractive/MapperInteractive/docs/general/about.rst

 Why not React, Angular, or EmberJS
 =========================================

-Because Mapper Interactive is designed for people with academic backgrounds, not web developers.
-So we avoid introducing too much complexity.
-Researchers who has basic JavaScript knowledge can understand and use the frameworks we choosed.
+Mapper Interactive is designed for people with some academic backgrounds, not necessarily web developers.
+We avoid introducing too much complexity.
+Researchers who have basic JavaScript knowledge could understand and use our chosen frameworks.